openedx/docs.openedx.org/source/educators/how-tos/update_rerun_course.rst

   .. only:: Partners

-    Another example of a user interface change is for courses on the edx.org website.
-A new **Help** option was added to the LMS in September 2016 to provide access to the *EdX Learner's Guide*.
+    Another example of a user interface change is for courses on the `Open edX Website <https://openedx.org/>`_ A new **Help** option was added to the LMS in September 2016 to provide access to the *EdX Learner's Guide*.
 When this option was added, the previous **Help** option was renamed **Support**.